erikmunkby/mvp-data-pipeline-aws/README.md

     - AWSPUBLICKEY
     - AWSSECRETKEY

+- Change names and ids for stack resources (in `pipeline_stack.py`).
+Bucket name is required to change as it has to be globally unique, rest optional.

-- Push to Main and watch your github actions deploy!
+- Push to Master and watch your github actions deploy!

 ## Set up Jupyter
 - Start the poetry shell (if you haven't already)